gigasquid/figwheel-dots/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## Exploring
+Try exploring with these ideas

+*  Make more dots
+*  Make the dots different colors based on value
+*  Make the dots move around

 ## License

 Copyright © 2014 FIXME